-To use SMT, the user must first register by going to www.SeeMeTeach.com under Plans and Prices, then registering for a Basic Plan - Single User, or registering for as a Group - School or Teacher Preparation Plan.
+To use SMT, the user must first register by going to www.SeeMeTeach.com under Plans and Prices, then registering for a Basic Plan - Single User, or registering for a Group - School or Teacher Preparation Plan.
 A single user can still collaborate with other SMT users but are not part of an official group.
-Once a single user or a group of users has completed the registration, they can collaborate on observations and proceed through the scaffolded training levels at a comfortable pace.
+Once a single user or a group has completed the registration, they can collaborate on observations and proceed through the scaffolded training levels comfortably.
 A group of users might consist of administrators and teachers in a school, or instructors, students, and cooperating teachers in a university teacher education program.